 Caffeine or alcohol enjoyed near a scheduled bed time can also cause insomnia.

 Chronic insomnia is usually the type that is focused on when to discuss treatment, as acute insomnia usually resolves itself.

-Relaxation techniques have been proven to be helpful in relaxing our mind and body, and begin preparation for a healthy sleep.
+Relaxation techniques have been proven to be helpful in relaxing our mind and body and begin preparation for healthy sleep.

 Can Insomnia be Prevented?

 In some cases, over the counter sleeping aids are beneficial in treating short term insomnia.

 We have conducted a review of a few on the market today.

 Sleep Support Plus is one of the newest, and its all-natural formula works with and not against your body.

 It helps a person fall asleep faster, and achieves a better night’s sleep while waking up feeling refreshed and energized (not groggy).